WHAT IS “THE CANADA GREENER HOMES GRANT?”

 11

-You should securely keep all the receipts, including the documents from pre- and post-retrofit evaluations.
+You should securely keep all the invoices & receipts, including the documents from pre- and post-retrofit evaluations.
 Also, keep all the records for the installation work done.
+Your energy evaluator will advise you on what paperwork is requirement.

 GET YOUR FREE ESTIMATE